s0stratos/ranatica/README.md

 # RANATICA SOSTRATI
+The ranatica is a resource to learn and study roman latin and especially the latin of roman comedy.

 ## LUDI
-contains language drills
+- Contains resources for **games and activities** to learn and rehearse latin.

+## LUDI SCAENICI
+- Contains resources about technicalities on comedy (structure, meter)
+- Contains resources about writing roman comedies

 ## RANATICA
-contains notes about various grammatical phenomena
+- Contains resources on **latin grammar and language history**.
+- Has in part a **construction-based approach** to grammar.
+- Also approaches grammatical constructions as **communication strategies**.
+- Ex: QUESTIONS IN LATIN

 ## SCITIN FORO UTI
-contains notes about latin idioms and expressions
+- Contains resources on latin vocabulary, idioms and expressions.
+- Ex: APUD SE ESSE

-## SCRIPTA EXADUORDUM STATUTA
+## SCRIPTA EXADUORSUM STATUTA
-contains notes about parallel Latin and Greek texts
+- Contains parallel Latin and Greek resources

-## UERBORUM STRUCTURA
+## STRUCTURA UERBORUM
-contains notes about a simple sentence structure annotation system as well as annotated texts using that system
+- Contains resources on about a simple sentence structure annotation system
+- Also contains texts annotated using that system

 ## UAE ME QUI RECENS IN FORUM SUM DELATUS
-contains notes about expressing specific things in latin
+- Contains resources on addressing specific topics in latin.
+- Ex: PREPARING FOOD